atlarge-research/opencraft-tutorial/exercises/dyconits/README.md

 Now use `preserve -llist` to list all reservations.
 Yours will be near the bottom.
 Note the reservation number you have been assigned, shown in the first column.

 The following command uses the OpenCraft Deployer to run your first experiment.
-It deploys Opencraft together with Yardstick, a benchmark that emulates players and monitors Opencraft's system behavior.
+This experiment will form the _baseline_: the default behavior of the system (i.e., without using Dyconits), to which we can compare later results.

 ```
-ocd run /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment <reservation-number>
+ocd run /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/dyconit-experiment <reservation-number>
 ```

-The OpenCraft Deployer prints all commands executed to set up and perform the experiment to standard output.
-As you can see, most of it is moving configuration and log files around.
-No magic, but if these files are not in the right place, the system does not do what you want it to do.
+The OpenCraft Deployer moves the executables and configuration files downloaded during the setup to temporary locations on the nodes you just reserved, starts the experiment, and collects the results when the experiment completes.
+The OpenCraft Deployer prints all commands it executes to standard output.
+Now we simply wait for the experiment to complete.

 > PRO TIP: Running your experiments in `screen` allows you to stop your SSH connection without interrupting your experiments.
 This is especially useful if your experiments take a long time to run, or your network connection is unreliable.

-Now run the following commands to collect and plot the results from your experiment:
+After the experiment completes, we will manually run a script to plot the results:

 ```
-ocd collect /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment
+ocd collect /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/dyconit-experiment
-python /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment/figures/plot-network.py
+python /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/dyconit-experiment/figures/plot-network.py
 ```

 Because your connection to the DAS-5 is text only, you will need to move the resulting figures from the DAS-5 to your local machine before you can view them.
 Run the following command from your local computer:

 ```
-scp -r das5:/var/scratch/<DAS5_USERNAME>/opencraft-tutorial/opencraft-experiments/2020/first-experiment/figures .
+scp -r das5:/var/scratch/<DAS5_USERNAME>/opencraft-tutorial/opencraft-experiments/dyconit-experiment/figures .
 ```

 There should now be a `figures` directory on your local machine which contains several figures.
 Open them to view your experiment results.

-#### Questions
+### Questions

+- What does the result plot show?
+Is the result what you expect?
+Why (not)?
 - The experiment is configured to run the experiment once.
 (See `experiment-config.toml`.)
 What can go wrong when running an experiment only once?
 How can you address this risk?

 ## Modify Opencraft Configuration

 In this section, we run a second experiment while enabling the _Dyconit chunk policy_ in Opencraft.
 Dyconits are a technique to reduce network usage by allowing optimistically bounded inconsistency.
-The chunk policy makes players receive fewer updates for objects that are further away.
+The chunk policy effectively implements Area of Interest (AoI), letting players receive fewer updates for objects that are further away.
+The intuition behind AoI is that objects that are further away are less likely to draw a player's attention, and cannot be observed in as much details as objects that are located nearby.
-Because these objects are further away, they player is less likely to focus on them, and less able to see small differences in their appearance or location.
+Therefore, players are less able to see small differences in the appearance or location of these objects.
-Hopefully, this will significantly reduce the network usage of the game.
+Reducing the update frequency for these objects will, hopefully, significantly reduce the network usage of the game.

 Run the following commands to create a new configuration for your current experiment:

 ```
-cd /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment
+cd /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/dyconit-experiment
 mkdir -p policy-chunk/resources/config # Create a dir for the new Opencraft config.
 Change 'policy-chunk' if needed.
 cp policy-zero/resources/config/opencraft.yml policy-chunk/resources/config
 ```